gromacs/gromacs/docs/dev-manual/code-formatting.rst

 .. highlight:: bash

-The source code can be automatically formatted using clang-format or uncrustify.
+The source code can be automatically formatted using clang-format (GROMACS 2020 and later) or uncrustify (GROMACS 2019 and earlier).
 Both are formatting tools that apply the guidelines in :doc:`formatting`.
 Additionally, other Python scripts are used for a few other automatic formatting/checking tasks.
 The overview tools page contains a list of these